What your dog needs this fall

-Dogs of all kinds can benefit from wearing a dog coat on walks to give them extra warmth and comfort during autumn and winter, but it’s extra important for small or short haired dogs who are not naturally evolved to deal with lower temperatures.
+Dogs of all kinds can benefit from wearing a dog coat on walks to give them extra warmth and comfort during fall and winter, but it’s extra important for small or short haired dogs who are not naturally evolved to deal with lower temperatures.

 Dog jackets are available in a wide range of styles and materials, and which you decide to go for is up to you, but we would recommend choosing a waterproof version that is easy to clean.

 If your dog is not used to wearing a coat it might take some work to get them comfortable, and you might not be able to just pop it on and go out for a walk.
 Start slowly by letting them sniff and explore the material, rewarding them with treats to give reassurance.
 Once they seem safe around the coat you can put it on for short periods in the house or in the backyard, slowly increasing the time.

 Reflective collar and lead

 To make sure you and your dog are visible when you go for your early morning or evening walks, it’s a good idea to get a reflective collar and/or lead that will alert passing cars.
 Many walkers carry torches when walking in the dark, so reflective gear can be useful even if you’re not around vehicles.
 You can also get collars with LED lights that will make sure both you and others can spot your dog on country walks off the lead.

 Controlling ticks and fleas

 Don’t stop giving your dog tick and flea repellent treatments just because summer is over.
 In fact, ticks are more active in Spring and Fall, and as it gets colder, fleas are more likely to find their way into our warm homes.

 Dealing with mud